SoftInstigate/restheart-website/docs/plugins/overview.md

 In short, you can develop in java plugins and [deploy](/plugins/deploy) them copying the jar files to the `./plugins` directory.

 {: .bs-callout .bs-callout-info}
-Have a look at the GitHub repository [restheart-examples](https://github.com/SoftInstigate/restheart-examples/) for some examples.
+Have a look at the  [plugin examples](https://github.com/SoftInstigate/restheart/tree/master/examples/) for some examples.

 ## The proxy microservice pattern